Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Open the report in design view.

-• Drag the Category Name header bar down to get enough space to the Page Header Section, to cut and paste the Report Heading there.
+• Drag the Category Name header bar down to get enough space for the Page Header Section, to cut and paste the Report Heading there.

 • The highlight report heading and the report date controls (leave alone the Total Sales textbox), cut, and paste into the Page Header Section.

-• Select the Total Sales text box, copy and paste it on the Page Header Section, and move the position below the text control on the Report Header Section.
+• Select the Total Sales text box, copy and paste it into the Page Header Section, and move the position below the text control on the Report Header Section.

 • Write the expression = [TotalSales] (the Name of the total sales calculation text box on the header section) in the Control Source property (overwriting the existing expression) of the copied text box.